 One of the factors to determine whether people read and comply with warnings is their perception of the level of hazard and consequences.
-The greater the perceived level of hazard and consequences, the more responsive people will be to warnings (Wogalter et al., 1991, 1993a).
-Warnings on products perceived as low hazard will be less likely to be noticed or read (Wogalter et al., 1993a).
+The greater the perceived level of hazard and consequences, the more responsive people will be to warnings (Wogalter et al., 1991; Wogalter, Brems, et al., 1993).
+Warnings on products perceived as low hazard will be less likely to be noticed or read (Wogalter, Brems, et al., 1993).
 Perceived hazard is closely related to the severity of injury that is anticipated.
 The greater the perceived level of potential injury, the more hazardous the product is perceived (Wogalter et al., 1991).
-People largely believe that consumer products sold in the U.S. are reasonably safe (Kim and Wogalter, 2011).
+People largely believe that consumer products sold in the U.S. are reasonably safe (Kim & Wogalter, 2011).